Bonding Curves use a pricing algorithm to serve as an automated market maker and provide an always available source of liquidity.

 In order for a bonding curve to function an algorithmic pricing function must be used to determine how many tokens should be minted when tokens are added to the reserve pool and how many tokens from the reserve pool should be given to the user when they return project tokens back to the curve.
 The pricing formula used by Bancor provides a good starting point.

-In the Bancor Protocol smart tokens manage by a bonding curve which maintains a constant reserve ratio between tokens held in reserve (Connector Tokens) and the corresponding smart tokens total value (market cap).
+In the Bancor Protocol smart tokens are managed by a bonding curve which maintains a constant reserve ratio between tokens held in reserve (Connector Tokens) and the corresponding smart tokens total value (market cap).
 The ratio between them is called the connector weight (CW).

 CW = Connector Balance / (price * Smart Token supply)